 Docker and container CI

-When CI runs inside Docker or a devcontainer, pass--host 0.0.0.0 so external processes can reach the dev server.
+When CI runs inside Docker or a dev container, pass--host 0.0.0.0 so external processes can reach the dev server.
 If another process already occupies the default port, use --port 0 for automatic port assignment.

 Common pitfalls